-During the Civil War, Baxter Springs was situated on the old military road that made its way from Fort Smith, Arkansas, through Fort Scott, Kansas and southwest to Fort Gibson in Indian Territory.
-Initially, the site was primarily utilized as a rest stop for the wagon trains that supplied the troops, and for military personnel assigned to protect them from hostile Indians along the journey.
+During the Civil War, Baxter Springs was situated on the old military road that made its way from Fort Smith, Arkansas, through Fort Scott, Kansas, and southwest to Fort Gibson in Indian Territory.
+Initially, the site was primarily a rest stop for the wagon trains that supplied the troops and for military personnel assigned to protect them from hostile Indians along the journey.
 However, when the Civil War began, the region soon found itself under attack from Confederate regular and guerilla forces.

 In the Spring of 1862, a field camp, first called Camp Baxter Springs, was built by Colonel Charles Doubleday’s 2nd Ohio Brigade and Colonel William Weer’s 2nd Kansas Brigade to garrison about 6,000 troops.

 Several more field camps would be established along the route, including Camp Little Five Mile, built by Colonel John Ritchie’s Indian Home Guards in June 1862, which was located to the southeast across the Spring River.
 Two more field camps were built near here in the summer of 1863, including Camp Joe Hooker and Camp Ben Butler, both constructed by Colonel James Williams’ 1st Kansas Colored Troops.

 In the beginning, life at the camp was easy and at times very dull, leading one soldier to write in June 1862, “Here we camp, with nothing to do but eat, drink, swim, sleep and read — the latter only when we are fortunate enough to procure newspapers or books.”